glolichen/peddie-math/README.md

-# Peddie Calculus BC
+# Peddie Math psets

-Homework submissions for AP Calculus BC problem sets, done in $\LaTeX$ (as is normal).
-Not complete, many/most questions not assigned.
+Homework submissions for Pre-Calculus Honors and AP Calculus BC problem sets, done in $\LaTeX$ (as is normal).
+Not complete, many/most questions not completed.

 The work is licensed so any derivative content: